 After compiling information from many different places and spending hours spelling things wrong in the Google search bar, we finally came up with a pretty solid plan.
-We’ve put all of our information and experiences together to create what we think is the very best 6-day Iceland itinerary!
+We’ve put all of our information and experiences together to create what we think is the very best itinerary for one week in Iceland!

 A Note About this Itinerary: This ring road itinerary is based on a 6 day/5 night trip to Iceland and intended to be followed using a rental car.
-We think the best (and cheapest!) way to follow this plan is to camp along the way.
+We think the best (and cheapest!) way to follow this plan is to camp along the way, whether with a tent or a campervan.

 Day 1: Gear up and drive to Snaefellsnes Peninsula